A type of Cool Sword

 Anime and Manga

 - In Mobile Suit Gundam, M'Quve's YMS-15 Gyan uses a beam saber in very rapier-like fashion.
-Given his aristocratic tendencies and cultured behaviour, this makes a lot of sense.
+Given his aristocratic tendencies and cultured behavior, this makes a lot of sense.

 Film - Live Action

-- In The Crow, Top Dollar has a large case of swords, but selects an ornate rapier as his weapon of choice.
-His rapier is the Six-Fingered Sword from The Princess Bride
+- Inverted in The Crow: Top Dollar is a common thug, but selects an ornate rapier as his weapon of choice.
+Interesting trivia: his rapier is the Six-Fingered Sword from The Princess Bride

 - In the Fighting Fantasy book Magehunter, if you decide to rush Mencius as he casts his spell, you will find yourself wearing regal red clothes and armed with a fancy rapier when you recover. spoiler